 Fixtures

-• If you have a match postponed (for any reason), the Club postponing the fixturemust telephone the Hon Fixture Secretary without delay and then confirm it in writing, on the (green) Postponement Form provided.
+If you have a match postponed (for any reason), the Club postponing the fixturemust contact the Hon Fixture Secretary without delay and then confirm it in writing, on the official Postponement Form provided.
 The Postponement Form must reach the Hon Fixture Secretary within 3 days of the postponement.
 Please note that the Postponement Form also acts as a charge sheet and the Discipline Sub-Committee will decide whether the reason is acceptable and whether any disciplinary action will follow.

 Referees